mendy-tech/Practice-C/0x0-Functions/README.md

 Task 0
-Im creating a function and calling it to perform certain actions.
+creates a function and calls it to perform tasks.